mochoabuilds/-cognition-/README.md

 # 3D CONV FUSION KERNEL

-* Convolutional kernel is set up via identity matricies (i.e. sum fusion).
+* A convolutional kernel is set up via identity matricies (i.e. sum fusion).
 This approach saves computational costs by using a much lower number of total parameters than other methods.

 # FINETUNING

-* Sample batches of data at each training cycle with jitter crops, horizontal flips, etc.
+* Sample batches of data are taken at each training cycle via jitter crops, horizontal flips, etc.

 # TESTING

 # EXPERIMENTS

-* Mean Classification Accuracy/Layers/Parameters across:
+* Mean Classification Accuracy
 	* Data Set 1
 	* Data Set 2
 	* Handcrafted Data Set